josephmontes/VAA/README.md

     - When he throws the 'good' 4-Seam Fastball ('g_fb' = 1), the column 'inches' shows that he is locating the pitch just fractions of an inch below the top of the zone
     #### 2023
     ![Screenshot 2023-09-11 201310](https://github.com/josephmontes/VAA/assets/125607783/70802e8a-de38-4275-a2d4-d6e9c1cee737)
-    - In 2023, the 'inches' column reveals that, on average, he is missing above the zone with this pitch now
+    - In 2023, when g_fb = 1, the 'inches' column reveals that, on average, he is missing above the zone with this pitch now
     - This insight corresponds with how his overall BB% is trending: 2021=*8.4%*, 2022=*11.5%*, 2023=*15.7%*
 - Additionally, he consistenly throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest